kandolfp/ws22-ulg-python-git-docker/pages/python/pandas.md

 # First steps

-We load the package as per usual and by common convention we give it the name`np`.
+We load the package as per usual and by common convention we give it the name`pd`.

 ```python
 import pandas as pd